-The 2015 Annual Meeting of Stockholders (the "Annual Meeting") of Grand Canyon Education, Inc. (the "Company"), will be held at Grand Canyon University Arena on the campus of Grand Canyon University at 3300 W. Camelback Road, Phoenix, Arizona 85017, commencing at 10:00 a.m., local time, on Monday, May 18, 2015, for the following purposes:
+The 2016 Annual Meeting of Stockholders (the "Annual Meeting") of Grand Canyon Education, Inc. (the "Company"), will be held at Grand Canyon University Arena on the campus of Grand Canyon University at 3300 W. Camelback Road, Phoenix, Arizona 85017, commencing at 10:00 a.m., local time, on Thursday, June 16, 2016, for the following purposes:

-- 1. To elect a Board of Directors of seven directors, each to serve until the 2016 annual meeting of stockholders or until his or her successor has been duly elected and qualified or until his or her earlier resignation or removal; - 2.
-To approve, on an advisory basis, the compensation of our named executive officers as disclosed in the enclosed Proxy Statement; - 3.
-To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015; and - 4.
+- 1. To elect a Board of Directors of seven directors, each to serve until the 2017 annual meeting of stockholders or until his or her successor has been duly elected and qualified or until his or her earlier resignation or removal; - 2.
+To approve the provisions of our Annual Cash Incentive Plan setting forth the material terms of the performance goals in accordance with Internal Revenue Code Section 162(m); - 3.
+To approve the provisions of our 2008 Equity Incentive Plan setting forth the material terms of the performance goals in accordance with Internal Revenue Code Section 162(m); - 4.
+To approve an amendment to our Amended and Restated Certificate of Incorporation to remove a provision that has been determined to be invalid; - 5.
+To approve, on an advisory basis, the compensation of our named executive officers as disclosed in the enclosed Proxy Statement; - 6.
+To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2016; and - 7.
 To transact such other business as may properly be brought before the meeting or any adjournment or postponement thereof.

-Our Board of Directors has fixed March 23, 2015 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting or any adjournment or postponement thereof.
+Our Board of Directors has fixed April 22, 2016 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting or any adjournment or postponement thereof.
 For 10 days prior to the Annual Meeting, a list of stockholders entitled to vote at the Annual Meeting will be available for inspection in the offices of Grand Canyon Education, Inc., Office of the Chief Executive Officer, 3300 W. Camelback Road, Phoenix, Arizona 85017 between the hours of 8:30 a.m. and 5:00 p.m., local time, each weekday.
 Such list will also be available at the Annual Meeting.